DerianAndre/Nuxt.js-Bootstrap-5-Boilerplate/README.md

 # Nuxt + Bootstrap Boilerplate
-A simple ready to go NuxtJS + Bootstrap 5 boilerplate with some modifications.
+A simple ready to go NuxtJS + Bootstrap 5 + Bootstrap Icons boilerplate with some modifications.

 ## Build Setup